voxpupuli/puppet-misp/README.md

 By default set to false.
 * `allow_disabling_correlation` - *WARNING* This setting will give event creators the possibility to disable the correlation of individual events / attributes that they have created.
 By default set to false.
+*`event_view_filter_fields`* - Specify which fields to filter on when you search on the event view.
+Default values are : "id, uuid, value, comment, type, category, Tag.name"

 #### GPG
 * `gpg_binary` - The location of the GPG executable.
 If you would like to use a different gpg executable than /usr/bin/gpg, you can set it here.
 If the default is fine,